Dennis Rader: BTK reemerges

-In May 2004, KAKE received a letter with chapter headings for the "BTK Story", fake IDs and a word puzzle.
-On June 9, a package was found taped to a stop sign at the corner of First and Kansas roads in Wichita, which contained graphic descriptions of the Otero murders and a sketch labeled "The Sexual Thrill Is My Bill".
-Also enclosed was a chapter list for a proposed book titled The BTK Story, which mimicked a story written in 1999 by Court TV crime writer David Lohr.
-Chapter One was titled "A Serial Killer Is Born".
-In July, a package dropped into the return slot at a public library contained more bizarre material, including the claim that BTK was responsible for the death of 19-year-old Jake Allen in Argonia, Kansas, earlier that month.
+In May, KAKE received a letter with chapter headings for a proposed book called The BTK Story, fake IDs and a word puzzle.
+On June 9, a package was found taped to a stop sign at the corner of First and Kansas roads in Wichita, which contained graphic descriptions of the Otero murders and a sketch labeled, "The Sexual Thrill Is My Bill."
+Also enclosed was a chapter list for The BTK Story, which mimicked a story about BTK written in 1999 by Court TV crime writer David Lohr.
+In July, a package dropped into the return slot at a public library contained more material, including the claim that BTK was responsible for the death of nineteen-year-old Jake Allen in Argonia, Kansas, earlier that month.
 This claim was false, and that death was ruled a suicide.

-In his letters, Rader revealed considerable information about himself to detectives, including that he was former military and had a fascination with trains.
-Conversely, he also gave investigators misleading or false information like claiming he was born in 1939 and moved around frequently as a child.
-After his capture, Rader admitted in his interrogation that he had been planning to kill again, that he had set a date (October 2004) and was stalking his intended victim.
+In his correspondence, Rader revealed considerable information about himself to detectives, including that he was former military and had a fascination with trains.
+Conversely, he also gave investigators misleading or false information, claiming he was born in 1939 and moved around frequently as a child.
+After his capture, Rader admitted under questioning that he had been planning to kill again, that he had set a date (October 2004) and was stalking his intended victim.
 That month, a manila envelope was dropped into a UPS box in Wichita.
 It contained many cards with images of terror and bondage of children pasted on them, a poem threatening the life of lead investigator Lieutenant Ken Landwehr and a false autobiography with many details about Rader's life.
 These details were later released to the public.
-In December 2004, Wichita police received another package from the killer.
-This time, the package was found in Wichita's Murdock Park.
-It contained the driver's license of Nancy Fox, which was noted as stolen from the crime scene, as well as a doll that was symbolically bound at the hands and feet with a plastic bag tied over its head.
+In December, Wichita police discovered another package in Wichita's Murdock Park, which contained the driver's license of Nancy Fox, which was noted as stolen from the crime scene, as well as a doll that was symbolically bound at the hands and feet with a plastic bag tied over its head.